brandonscottcox/Thinkful_Final_Capstone/README.md

 # Capstone: Restaurant Reservation System

+This is a fully functioning reservation application that was created for Thinkful's final capstone project for their Engineering Immersion program.
+It uses the following technologies: React.js, Node.js, PostgreSQL, Express.js, & Knex.js

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
 > The software is used only by restaurant personnel when a customer calls to request a reservation.
 > At this point, the customers will not access the system online.